ggilmore/livestreamerFM/README.md

 options are optional (heh) - you can include any of them, or none of them.

 The file should be a plain text file with each new line having the following format:

-    [option] = [value]
+    [OPTION] = [VALUE]

-If you don't follow this format, livestreamer FM will throw an exception.
+If you don't follow this format, livestreamerFM will throw an exception when it tries to read the file.

 ###Option descriptions: